Follow a Safe Work Plan

 Once the line locate is complete you will notice lathes or stakes within the work area.
 You will also receive a record of locate via email.

-The record of locate is valid for 10 business days and:
+The record of locate is valid for 30 calendar days and:

 - identifies where the natural gas line is in proximity of your proposed work

 - provides a general understanding of how to work around gas lines

 - should be reviewed to ensure the correct work area is shown

 - determines if a site meet with TransGas personnel may be required

 Get Permission from TransGas to Proceed

 Submit a permit request and project plan to TransGas Crossing Co-ordination.

 - A drawing of where the work will be done in proximity to the TransGas transmission line

 - Land location including: quarter section, township, range and meridian